+The Modem ID setup screen allows the Dive Master to change the ID of one modem at a time.

+Unplug the Topside Modem from the five pin cable.
+Using this cable, connect the Diver Beacon (Diver Modem) directly.

-The Modem ID setup screen allows the Dive Master to acoustically change the ID of one modem at a time.
-This can be done while in the water or out of the water provided the diver modem is very close to the Topside Modem.
-Make sure that ONLY ONE diver modem is powered on, click the Query Diver ID button (Figure 45) and if a modem is found, the ID will be displayed in the text area on the right side of the screen.
-If more than one modem is powered on, the results are unpredictable.
+Click the Query Diver ID button (Figure 45) and when a modem is found, the ID will be displayed in the text area on the right side of the screen.